quixio/quix-streams/docs/groupby.md

 message_5 = {"key": "B", "value": {"item": "B", "quantity": 1}}
 ```

-then the per item totals will now be accurately generated since each message for the
+then the _per item_ totals will now be accurately generated since each message relating to
-given `item` will be calculated using the same consumer instance.
+a given `item` will handled by the same consumer instance.

-This can be easily accomplished with the `StreamingDataFrame.group_by()` operation.
+This re-keying can be easily accomplished with the `StreamingDataFrame.group_by()` operation.

 ## StreamingDataFrame.group_by()

+### What it Does

-`StreamingDataFrame.group_by()` allows you to change message keys and then continue
+`StreamingDataFrame.group_by()` allows you to seamlessly change message keys while also
-processing that message using the same `StreamingDataFrame` pipeline,
+including further processing, all with the same `StreamingDataFrame` instance.

-meaning a re-key does not require an entirely separate `Application`.
+> Note: State-based operations will also use the updated keys!

+Re-keying usually requires an additional application, but `.group_by()` eliminates that need.

+### Using .group_by()

+Assume you want to re-key messages to be the value from `column_X`.

+With `StreamingDataFrame.group_by()`, there are two options:

+1. provide a column name
+    - `StreamingDataFrame.group_by("column_X")`
+    - you can optionally provide a name for it

+2. provide a custom grouping function with a unique name
+    - `StreamingDataFrame.group_by(lambda row: row["column_X"], name="col-X")`
+    - the `name` field is required for this and must be unique per `.group_by()`

+> NOTE: Your message value must be valid json (like a dict) for `.group_by()`.
+See
+> "Advanced Usage" for using other message value formats.

+In either case, the result will be processed onward with the updated key, including
+having it updated in `message.context()`.

-### Example
+### Example (with column name)

 ```python
 sdf = StreamingDataFrame()